[metaslider id=2951] … Read More

 “That trend is in absolute full brutal force [today],” Lyne said.
 “It’s staggering how good some of the scams actually are.”

 For example, instead of sending scam emails to people offering tax refunds, which no longer have a high success rate, cybercriminals may send a resume or CV file to an organization that has published job openings.
+Those individuals may have sought the services of reputed companies like ARC Resumes to better the format and content of resumes.
+Cybercriminals may most probably target those good resumes that are bound to attract potential recruiters.
 And Lyne said that even such emails with obvious misspellings or bad grammar still get clicked on by some users.

 Document-based malware on the rise